rudderlabs/gatsby-plugin-rudderstack/README.md

 <p align="center"><a href="https://rudderstack.com"><img src="https://raw.githubusercontent.com/rudderlabs/rudder-server/master/resources/RudderStack.png" alt="RudderStack - An Open Source Customer Data Platform" height="90"/></a></p>
-<h1 align="center"></h1>
+<h1 align="center">gatsby-plugin-rudderstack</h1>
 <p align="center"><b>The warehouse-first customer data platform built for devs</b></p>
 <br/>

-# The Rudderstack Plugin for Gatsby!
+# This is the Rudderstack Plugin for Gatsby

-This is a way for you to quickly and easily get Rudderstack up and running in your Gatsby application!
+This is a way for you to quickly and easily get Rudderstack up and running in your Gatsby application.

 Questions?
 Please join our [Slack channel](https://resources.rudderstack.com/join-rudderstack-slack) or read about us on [Product Hunt](https://www.producthunt.com/posts/rudderstack).